adrielyeung/personal-website/README.md

 # personal-website
 My personal website where I showcase my journey on tech, music, travel, and more!

+This is a simple build with open source code allowing for a preview of the actual site.
+Please use the redirect links in the [preview site](http://new.adrieltheexplorer.com/) to visit the actual site (work in progress!).

 # React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).